 Prior to the consummation of this offering, we expect that our board of directors will consist of seven members.
 Our board of directors has determined that each of , and qualify as independent directors in accordance with Nasdaq listing requirements.
 Nasdaq's independent director definition includes a series of objective tests, including that the director is not, and has not been within the last three years, one of our employees and that neither the director nor any of his or her family members has engaged in various types of business dealings with us.
 In addition, as required by Nasdaq rules, our board of directors has made a subjective determination as to each independent director that no relationship exists that, in the opinion of our board of directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-In making these determinations, our board of directors or executive and discussed information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management.
+In making these determinations, our board of directors or activities and relationships as they may relate to us and our management.
 There are no family relationships among any of our directors or executive officers.